This article has links to products and services we love, which we may make commission from.

 However, they’re the most popular at Christmas because they’re known for their over-the-top, ultra elaborate decorations – they start decorating in September and keep the decor until springtime.

-Whether you want a full meal or just to drop in for a drink, you can’t skip this spot on your NYC Christmas trip.
+Whether you go here for a romantic date, a full meal or just to drop in for a drink, you can’t skip this spot on your NYC Christmas trip.

 7. Snow Days NYC, 241 East 10th St, Manhattan or 7025 3rd Avenue, Brooklyn